The Complete 2026 NASCAR Cup Series Driver Roster (So Far)

 No. 16 | A.J.
 Allmendinger | Kaulig Racing

-Though there was no official announcement, those at Kaulig Racing, including Chris Rice and Owner Matt Kaulig, have openly stated that Allmendinger will be back for the 2026 season on multiple occasions.
+Although there was no official announcement, those at Kaulig Racing, including Chris Rice and Owner Matt Kaulig, have openly stated that Allmendinger will return for the 2026 season on multiple occasions.

 No. 17 | Chris Buescher | RFK Racing